-The Group aims to reduce CO2 emissions by making its vehicles and network increasingly fuel efficient.
+The Group aims to reduce CO_2 emissions by making its vehicles and network increasingly fuel efficient.
 The Group's distribution network and vehicle telematics are designed to facilitate efficient vehicle routing, and the reduction of journey lengths.
 All HSS drivers are trained in best practice driving to seek to minimise fuel consumption, and the vehicle fleet is equipped with fuel-saver and "stop-start" features.

 The Group drives energy efficiency within its various site locations via smart meters and energy efficient lighting.
-The Group is part of the CRC Energy Efficiency Scheme and all of its energy is supplied via Opus using renewable sources.
+The Group is part of the CRC Energy Efficiency Scheme and seeks to purchase energy from renewable sources.
 The Group has also implemented widespread recycling policies across its network and recycles packaging, paper, plastics and electrical equipment.
 Since 2012, recycling levels have improved from around 30% to above 60%.